GSA/cio.gov-redo/_posts/2018-06-18-tbm-adoption.md

 ---
-layout: blog
+layout: post
-title: 'Help Wanted: Increase the Effectiveness of your Tax Dollar!'
+title: Help Wanted: Increase the Effectiveness of your Tax Dollar!
-description:
+excerpt: This blog entry was previously published in Performance.gov.
+The Federal government spends at least $90 billion annually on IT.
+The announcement of the President’s Management Agenda included a cross-agency priority goal specifically focused on increasing transparency in spend and performance metrics associated with IT across the enterprise.
-date: 2018-05-31
+date: May 31, 2018
 display-date: 31 May 2018
-author: 'Margaret Weichert, OMB Deputy Director of Management'
+author: Margaret Weichert, OMB Deputy Director of Management
 tags: tbm 2018
-image:

 image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
 img-alt:

-image-credit:
+permalink:
 ---
 This blog entry was previously published in [Performance.gov](https://performance.gov/news/).